Travel Abroad

 Doctors Appointments

-Tax on H-1 / W2 form / State, Federal
+Tax on H-1 / W2 form / State,

 AAA membership value